awslabs/multi-agent-orchestrator/examples/movie-production/readme.md

 ## 🎬 AI Movie Production Agent
 This Streamlit app is an AI-powered movie production assistant that helps bring your movie ideas to life using Claude 3 on Amazon BedrocK.
 It automates the process of script writing and casting, allowing you to create compelling movie concepts with ease.
+### streamlit app
+Here is a screenshot of the streamlit app.
+You can describe your movie, select a movie genre, audience and duration and hit `Develop Movie Concept`

 ![image](./movie-production.png)

+After a few seconds you should have a your movie ready! 🍿 🎬

 ![image](./movie-production-result.png)

 ### Features